r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

       Parsing, syntax analysis, or syntactic analysis is the process of analysing a string of symbols, either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.
-In the follow examples we will use the UNIX ifconfig command to extract expressions.
+In the follow examples we will use the UNIX 'ifconfig' command to extract expressions.

 ![pic](http://i64.tinypic.com/205qy50.png)